Bhupesh-V/godeping/README.md

 _Pronounced: "Go-dep-ping"_

-> A Go tool to check whether you Go project dependencies are maintained or not.
+> **A Go tool to check whether you Go project dependencies are maintained or not.**

 ## Installation

 ```
 go install github.com/Bhupesh-V/godeping@latest
 ```

+## Use-cases

+1. **Tech Debt, Refactoring & Cleanup**
+   - When inheriting an unfamiliar Go project, get a sense of technical debt in terms of unmaintained dependencies.
+2. **Security Audits & Compliance**
+   - Flag deps that might not receive security patches anymore.
+3. **Open-Source Spirit**
+   - Help (sponsor) maintainers to keep the unmaintained libraries alive.
+   - Fork the ones that cannont be helped.
+Take charge on giving back to the community.

 ## Usage